rajansawhney/lab-assignment-week1/README.md

 3. Expand the desired section.
 If your code did not pass, you will expand "Run education/autograding@v1" and see the error message.

 ### Note:
+We strongly recommend you to run your finished programs on your local machine/laptop first to test if they are working correctly.
+You should always test on your laptop first, and then copy the finished code to github.

 If your code did not pass, revise your code and submit(commit) your changes again.

-You can submit(commit) your changes unlimited number of times till your code passes (before the submission deadline).
+Make sure you have your final submission in before the deadline has passed.

 You will not be able to submit changes after the deadline has passed.

-We strongly recommend you to run your finished programs on your local machine/laptop first to test if they are working correctly.
-You should always test on your laptop first, and then copy the finished code to github.

 For any questions, please reach out to Dr. Katy Tarrit (katytm7@hawaii.edu) AND Rajan Sawhney (rsawhney@hawaii.edu)